-The Research Society for Victorian Periodicals (RSVP) is pleased to announce the eighth annual Gale Dissertation Research Fellowship, made possible by the generosity of publisher Gale, part of Cengage Learning, in support of dissertation research that makes substantial use of full-text digitized collections of 19th-century British magazines and newspapers.
+The Research Society for Victorian Periodicals (RSVP) is pleased to announce the Gale Dissertation Research Fellowship, made possible by the generosity of publisher Gale, part of Cengage Learning, in support of dissertation research that makes substantial use of full-text digitized collections of 19th-century British magazines and newspapers.
 A prize of $1500 will be awarded, together with one year’s passworded subscription to selected digital collections from Gale, including 19th Century UK Periodicals and 19th Century British Library Newspapers.

 Previous winners of the Gale Dissertation Fellowship are:

 - 2013: Helena Goodwyn (Queen Mary, University of London)